Skip to content

 The prediction pipeline is shared between offline evaluation and online inference: same layers, same configuration, same code path.
 If a model was evaluated through this pipeline offline, it runs through the same pipeline online.
 The same shared-code principle applied to features extends to inference: skew between evaluation and serving is removed.

-A wrong prediction with high confidence is worse than no prediction.
 The ability to say "I don't know" is one of the most valuable properties a production prediction system can have.

 what counts as realized performance.